WWE Rumors: Backstage Plans For John Cena Have Him Facing A Brand New Champion At ‘WrestleMania 35’

 According to Ringside News, hints are being dropped at a possible feud and match for Cena upon his return, and it would be with Samoa Joe.
 On last night’s episode of SmackDown Live, Joe won his first main roster gold by capturing the WWE United States Championship in a Fatal 4-Way Match.

-He also took a bit of a shot at Cena which may be the start of their feud.
+He also took a bit of a shot at Cena, which may be the start of their feud.

 Take heed before challenging @SamoaJoe for the #USTitle. #SDLive #AndNew #USOpenChallenge pic.twitter.com/EfTXzTwlaH